Dale E. Crites

-Twin brothers Dean G. and Dale E. Crites have been central figures in Wisconsin aviation for over 60 years.
-These two aviation pioneers began their "future in flight" in 1919, when at the age of 12, they helped another Wisconsin aviation pioneer, Robert Huggins, build a glider in their hometown of Honey Creek.
+Dale E. Crites was a central figure in Wisconsin aviation for over 60 years.
+Dale and his twin brother Dean, began their "future in flight" in 1919, when at the age of 12, they helped another Wisconsin aviation pioneer, Robert Huggins, build a glider in their hometown of Honey Creek.

 In the early years of their careers Dean and Dale built and flew a variety of airplanes.
 They built their first airplane in 1934 from scrap parts purchased from the manufacturer of the Invincible airplane.
 Later, using Curtiss Pusher parts, purchased from the Curtiss estate, the brothers built another plane and flew it many times before giving it a dignified retirement.
 Being strong supporters of the Experimental Aircraft Association (EAA) they donated the plane to the EAA museum in 1971.